 Facebook / Social Media

 This refers to establishing a mechanism to monitor social media for adverse information about the community.
-It may also include establishing a social media presence.
+It also may include establishing a social media presence.
 The view of the committee is that establishment of a web site would meet the social media needs.

 Recommendations: Rejected.